Fizyhsp/PyG_rect/README.md

 `python rect.py --dataset citeseer --removed-classes 1 2 5` #reproducing the RECT-L on "citeseer" datasets in the zero-shot label setting

-`python run_gcn_feats.py --dataset citeseer --removed-classes 1 2 5` #reproducing the GCN on "citeseer" datasets in the zero-shot label setting and evaluating the original node features
+`python run_gcn_feats.py --dataset citeseer --removed-classes 1 2 5` #reproducing the GCN on "citeseer" datasets in the zero-shot label setting and also evaluating the original node features

 ## **Performance**

-The performance results are are as follows:
+The performance results are as follows:
 <center><B>Table 1: Node classification results with some classes as "unseen"</B></center>
 <br/><br/>
 <table>